magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 and clothing and provide shelter to those in need, that is an act of loving-kindness.
 The way I see it, giving things in a spirit of loving-kindness is far better than selling them to make a profit.
-Those who have aren’t wishing for anything for themselves.
+Those who have *mettā* aren’t wishing for anything for themselves.
 They only wish for others to live in happiness.

 If we really make up our minds and commit ourselves to the right way, I think there shouldn’t be any serious difficulty.
 We won’t experience